kooparse/zalgebra/README.md

 # zalgebra
-A linear algebra library written in Zig for real-time computer graphics.
+Linear algebra library written in Zig for games and real-time computer graphics.

 ## Current progress